studio-bdt/blackjacks/README.md

 Here, the dollar sign is actually used, and there are shop items such as fake aces, incinerators, and guns.

+As well as that, the bot actually plays like a dealer, where it has a system of whether to hit or stand.

 <a href="https://github.com/octaviustheking/blackhack">The Link</a>

 ---